aburgy-93/NutritionTracker/readme.md

+## Problem Statement

-After a decade in the health & fitness industry I know the importance of keeping track of what you are eating if you are trying to reach certain fitness goals.
+After a decade in the health & fitness industry I understand the importance of keeping track of what you are eating if you are trying to reach certain fitness goals.
 Whether that be weight loss, muscle growth, or maintaining your current weight/physique.
 I propose developing an app to help figure out what someone's nutritional needs (carbs, pro, and fat in grams) are based on their